scylladb/cpp-rs-driver/MAINTENANCE.md

 should contain links to relevant PR / PRs.

 ```
-The ScyllaDB team is pleased to announce ScyllaDB CPP Rust Driver X.Y.Z, an API-compatible rewrite of https://github.com/scylladb/cpp-driver as a wrapper for the Rust driver.
+The ScyllaDB team is pleased to announce ScyllaDB CPP RS Driver X.Y.Z, an API-compatible rewrite of https://github.com/scylladb/cpp-driver as a wrapper for the Rust driver.
 It will fully replace the CPP driver, which is already reaching its End of Life.
 **The current driver version should be considered Beta**.

 Some minor features still need to be included.
 See Limitations section in README.md.